Lower Back Pain

 The majority of Lower Back Pain is of Mechanical Origin.
-When the vertebral joints, ligaments and muscles get in a overloaded state, and they are just not able to do their job correctly.
+When the vertebral joints, ligaments and muscles get in an overloaded state, and they just can't do their job correctly.

 60% of the population will suffer from a sore back at some stage in their lives.
 It is a serious problem, and 350 million working days are lost every year in the UK because of back pain.

 There is no single cause of Lower Back Pain.
 It may have started after an injury, or it may have started gradually, often being related to poor posture and a bad workstation arrangement.

 In 75% cases of Low Back Pain, medical investigation shows no underlying cause of the sore back.